 Available at multiple locations

-Nick holds a Bachelor of Science in Physiotherapy, and an honours undergraduate degree in Kinesiology from Dalhousie University.
-A keen interest in research led him to complete an honours thesis in exercise physiology, investigating the effectiveness of glutamine as a sports nutrition supplement was published in 2015 in the International Journal of Sport Nutrition and Exercise Metabolism.
-Nick presented his research at the Atlantic Provinces Exercise Scientists conference at the University of New Brunswick in March 2013, where he was awarded the inaugural Dr. Gordon Sleivert Prize for best undergraduate research presentation.
+Nick holds both a Master of Science in Physiotherapy, and an honours undergraduate degree in Kinesiology from Dalhousie University.
+His thesis investigating the effectiveness of glutamine as a sports nutrition supplement was published in 2015 in the International Journal of Sport Nutrition and Exercise Metabolism.
+Nick presented his research at the Atlantic Provinces Exercise Scientists conference at the University of New Brunswick in 2013 and was awarded the inaugural Dr. Gordon Sleivert Prize for best undergraduate research presentation.
 He also received the Canadian Physiotherapy Association - Orthopaedic Division’s award for recognition of a consistently high skill level in the academic and clinical components of musculoskeletal physiotherapy during his graduate studies.